-These courses are to be taken at the end of the degree program after student teaching.
+These courses are to be taken at the end of the licensure program after student teaching.
 EDU 670 and EDU 688 are co-requisites typically offered in the summer, and EDU 698 is typically offered in the fall.
+Many students find it better to teach for a year before completing these courses and their thesis or capstone project for the master's degree.
+If students chose not to write a formal thesis, they may make a 30-minute capstone presentation instead but must complete another 3 credits of electives.